jim-leedham/RCN/README.txt

 to showcase the most commonly used features of the engine.

 Source code may be viewed:
-- In a web browser (at https://bitbucket.org/JimLeedham/rcn001-evaluation)
+- In a web browser
 - In Visual Studio (the provided solution file is compatible with Visual Studio 2012)
 - In another text editor